By Brigitte Shipman | Feb 5 2021. | Autism, Parenting, Letting Go, Bittersweet, Leaving Nest

 I am lifting my glass with a toast and cheers to Joseph.
 Fly, Joseph, Fly High out of our nest!!!
 May you be well, May you be happy, and May you be free of suffering.

 P.S.
-I want to invite you to my new online coaching program for autism moms who want to transform grief, fear, and overwhelm into joy, gratitude, and celebration.
+I want to invite you to my new online coaching program for moms of an autistic child who want to transform grief, fear, and overwhelm into joy, gratitude, and celebration.
 The enrollment closes soon.
 You can sign up here.

 © 2019 BMV Lif Coach | All Right Reserved